yingqi0607/tp/docs/UserGuide.md

 3. [Commands]()

 ## 1. Overview
+Welcome to the User Guide of TR4CKER!

 ### 1.1.
 About TR4CKER
 TR4CKER is a desktop app that helps SoC students track their tasks, meet their deadlines, and stay productive.
 It is optimized for Computing students familiar with Command Line Interface (CLI), who can manage their tasks efficiently by typing in commands.

 ### 1.2.
 About this User Guide
-This User Guide explains how to use TR4CKER, as well as provides an understanding of the features and commands and some common use cases of this application.
+This User Guide explains how to use TR4CKER, as well as provides an understanding of the features and commands, and some common use cases of this application.

 In this guide, we cover: